-Built in 1857, Whitehall New Orleans was originally built for Francois Pascalis de la Barre and his family and operated as a sugar plantation until 1891.
-At that time, the plantation covered 8,000 acres extending from the Mississippi River to Lake Pontchartrain.
+Built in 1857, Whitehall New Orleans was the home of Francois Pascalis de la Barre and his family.
+It was a successful sugar plantation until 1891.
+This vast estate sprawled over a remarkable 8,000 acres, extending its reach from the Mississippi River to Lake Pontchartrain.

 Historical accounts beautifully depict life at Whitehall New Orleans, marked by festive gatherings and joyful celebrations.
 During the Christmas season, plantation owners warmly invited their friends and families to partake in the merriment of Christmas Eve.

 Whitehall New Orleans’s significance extended to the Civil War era when Union General Morgan established his headquarters here.
 They based the decision on the property’s location near New Orleans.
 The property also has a connection to the popular Labarre Road, which is a famous dirt road.

 In 1919, the estate underwent a transformation, becoming a vibrant casino with lively dance floors and performances by renowned orchestras.
 Additionally, Whitehall New Orleans proudly housed a splendid restaurant, where sumptuous meals and exquisite music combined to create unforgettable experiences.
 A stroke of luck could turn your journey home into a delightful adventure.